First Peloponnesian War: Tanagra

-Athens conquers
+Athenian successes

 A Greek trireme, the main type of ships used by the Greek states.

 The Athenians rebounded well after their defeat at Tanagra, by sending an army under Myronides to attack Boeotia.
 The Boeotian army gave battle to the Athenians at Oenophyta.
 The Athenians scored a crushing victory which led to the Athenians conquering all of Boeotia except for Thebes, as well as Phocis and Locris.
 The Athenians pulled down Tanagra's fortifications and took the hundred richest citizens of Locris and made them hostages.
 The Athenians also took this chance to complete the construction of their long walls.

 Shortly after this, Aegina surrendered and was forced to pull down its walls, surrender its fleet and became a tribute-paying member of the Delian League, completing what Donald Kagan has called an annus mirabilis for the Athenians.

 The Athenians, pleased by their success, sent an expedition under the general Tolmides to ravage the coast of the Peloponnese.
 The Athenians circumnavigated the Peloponnese and attacked and sacked the Spartan dockyards, whose location was most probably Gythium.
 The Athenians followed up this success by capturing the city of Chalcis on the Corinthian Gulf and then landing in the territory of Sicyon and defeating the Sicyonians in battle.